AstarNetwork/astar-docs-v3/docs/about/networks.md

 The Shibuya native token symbol is SBY.

 To obtain test tokens from the faucet, please visit the Astar Portal and connect to Shibuya.
 If for any reason the faucet is empty, please contact the Astar team on Discord.

-### zKyoto (Sepolia)

-zKyoto is a Validium-based network connected to the Ethereum Sepolia testnet and Polygon AggLayer.
-It is the testing and proving ground for dApps deployed on the Astar zkEVM.

 ## Mainnets